 Both awards are special to me personally.
 The Business Person of the Year award allows the Chamber to acknowledge and celebrate one of its loyal members, and I had the pleasure of presenting the First Citizen award for many years as former editor of the Birmingham Eccentric and pay much-deserved accolades to a quiet community leader who typically does not seek recognition for their efforts.

 This year’s Annual Meeting is scheduled for 8-9:30 on Thursday, Dec.
 5 at the Birmingham Athletic Club.
 Details can be found on the Chamber Web site at www.bbcc.com

-Speaking of giving thanks, we all have a chance to thank our local for supporting the community by heading to downtown Birmingham on Saturday, Nov.
+Speaking of giving thanks, we all have a chance to thank our local business owners for supporting the community by heading to downtown Birmingham on Saturday, Nov.
 30 to take part in Small Business Saturday.
 The event is intended to remind residents to “Shop Local” and support their local shopkeepers that do so much to support the greater community.

 Many retailers throughout Birmingham have special events planned for the day, and shoppers will even be able to park for free at all meters downtown for the entire day.
 Other perks awaiting shoppers include Perks include complimentary carriage rides, live carolers, visiting Santa in Shain Park, and free cookies and hot chocolate.